karinabelarmino/customer-experience-analytics-pipeline/exercise_01_incremental_load/README.md

 A full load is appropriate for the first ingestion and for controlled rebuilds.
 Repeating it every day, however, wastes requests and processing.
 An incremental load retrieves only records created or changed since the previous successful run.

-The project turns that lesson into a public example with no confidential data, endpoint, credential or business rule.
+The project turns that lesson into a public example.

 ---